trailofbits/manticore/README.md

 Manticore is a symbolic execution tool for analysis of binaries and smart contracts.

+> Note: Beginning with version 0.2.0, Python 3.6+ is required.

 ## Features

 - **Input Generation**: Manticore automatically generates inputs that trigger unique code paths